Every event or occasion calls for good food. And although the majority of people like good food, not everyone has the talent to cook the same.

 Make a list of important equipment

 Although many catering services work on the go and prefer to rent equipment, it is a good practice to have the basic equipment in case of contingency.
-It would also decrease your reliance on other people, and pose lesser challenges while gathering supplies for new orders.
+It would also decrease your reliance on other people, and pose fewer challenges while gathering supplies for new orders.

 Having your equipment also makes it easier for you and your team to prepare orders as you get familiar with how to use those tools.